-Numbers and types of animals
+Numbers of animals

 Invertebrate animals such as fruit flies and worms are used in large numbers in research but are not protected by the law or counted.